lorentzo/ProceduralModelingLectures/Projects/Projects.md

 Semester-length project.

 Project is made of 3 milestones (A, B, C) that follow lectures and build one on top of another.
-Lectures on procedural modeling and dynamics (Lectures 2.1, 2.2, 2.3) will not be part of project.
+Note: lectures on procedural modeling and dynamics (Lectures 2.1, 2.2, 2.3) will not be part of project.

 Submission of all three project tasks is needed for passing the lecture.
 Project is solved individually.
 No group/team projects.